Bob Bartolomeo: Central Michigan

 Following Lynch’s dismissal as Ball State head coach, Bartolomeo spent the 2003 season as defensive coordinator at Central Michigan.

 Indianapolis

 Bartolomeo became defensive coordinator at the University of Indianapolis in 2004, and served in that role for six seasons (through 2009).
 As head coach of the Greyhounds (2010 through 2018), Bartolomeo made a perennial winner out of a program that had registered just eight winning seasons in the previous two decades, and had never won more than eight games in a season since its founding in 1924.
 He led UIndy to six Great Lakes Valley Conference (GLVC) championships and to five NCAA Division II football championship playoff berths, in 2012, 2013, 2015, 2017, and 2018.
-Each of these teams posted at least ten victories, and they remain five of the six most victorious teams in Greyhound football history.
+Each of these teams posted at least ten victories, and they remain five of the seven most victorious teams in Greyhound football history.
 He was named GLVC coach of the year in 2012, 2013, 2015, and 2017.